ryanayf/KidNeYronal/README.md

   -	CNN with mixed data and with synthetic data
   -	MLP with mixed data and with synthetic data

-- Line-Fitting Analysis code
+- Line-fitting analysis code

 2. Data:

--	Training, Validation and test data sets (synthetic + acquired)
+-	Training, validation and test data sets (synthetic + acquired)

 3. Pre-trained weights for 4 KidNeYronal models